The Strange, Time-Bending Tale of Eris and Alphine: 1996

 “How many?”

 “Well, certainly not as many as you have drunk tonight, that’s for sure.
 This is a lethal dose.
 Just a few bottles.
-Four, five, maybe six, seven.”
+Four, five, maybe six, seven, depending on one's tolerance.”

 “Clearly,” Alphine said, looking at the floor, wide-eyed, puffing his cheeks.
 “Anyway, so about getting drunk.”